 Janesich and Dolen had both been hired as temporary employees to work on DAPL: Janesich by Indianhead Pipeline Services, LLC, of Chippewa Falls, Wisconsin, which was working as a subcontractor to Precision Pipeline, and Dolen by Precision Pipeline itself.
 Surprisingly, OSHA only tracks and holds accountable employers—generally just the immediate employer—when assessing harms to workers, leaving the parent companies and their investors largely shielded from public scrutiny, legal liability, and damage to the companies' safety records.
 "The people with the most resources end up with the least amount of liability," says retired OSHA assistant regional administrator Richard Wingo.

 These tactics also save money.
-Rather than hire permanent full-time salaried employees, many companies hire temporary contractors and subcontractors, which then hire temporary workers.
+Rather than hire permanent full-time salaried employees, many companies hire contractors and subcontractors on a job-by-job basis, which in turn hire short-term workers to perform these jobs.
 "They use those subcontractors because they can get them cheaper," says Gary Beevers, former international vice president of the United Steelworkers union, whose membership includes pipeline workers.
-According to an analysis by industry advisory group ISN, oil and gas contractors and subcontractors have had higher incident rates resulting in harm to their workers when compared to in-house employees.
+According to an analysis by industry advisory group ISN, oil and gas contractors and subcontractors have had higher incident rates resulting in harm to their workers when compared to in-house employees.*

 You won't find the names LE GP, Energy Transfer Partners, or Energy Transfer Equity in association with any public federal investigations of Janesich's or Dolen's deaths.
 These companies had no direct oversight of the job sites where the accidents took place, and OSHA did not hold any of them accountable for the deaths.
 The only companies held to account are Indianhead Pipeline Services and Precision Pipeline.